doseyg/ioc-hunt/doc/run_remote_tasks.md

 ### -homes

 ### -httpOutputUrl <URL>
 This isn't fully supported.
 Tells the task to write output to a URL.
 The URL is inserted into http://$httpOutputUrl/?task_process_scan=$urloutput.
-You'll probably need to edit code for this to wokr how you want.
+You'll probably need to edit code for this to work how you want.
 SSL and TLS are not supported.

 ### -profiles